Metahaem/helpcues-fullstack/README.md

 Helpcues is a single-page random acts of kindness generator.

 It works on a Ruby on Rails API and a vanilla Javascript front-end.
-To get the page up and running, navigate to the helpcues-backend folder and execute the following:
+To get the page up and running, navigate to the "helpcues-backend" folder and execute the following in the terminal:

 `rails db:create && rails db:migrate && rails db:seed && rails s`